great-expectations/great_expectations/docs/source/guides/migrating_versions.rst

  - When upgrading from prior versions, the new :ref:`datasource` objects provide the same functionality that compute- environment-specific data context objects provided before, but with significantly more flexibility.

- - The term "autoinspect" is no longer used directly, having been replaced by a much more flexible :ref:`profile` feature.
+ - The term "autoinspect" is no longer used directly, having been replaced by a much more flexible :ref:`profiling` feature.